Delaware Corporation: Everything You Need to Know

 Delaware has made a few moves to fight against corporate secrecy.
 The state has tightened its regulations and oversight of "registered agents" or third parties who act on behalf of the corporations that are registered in Delaware.

-Bullock has admitted that corporate secrecy is a problem and that there needs to be tools for law enforcement to be able to uncover the identities of corporation owners.
+Bullock has admitted that corporate secrecy is a problem and that there need to be tools for law enforcement to be able to uncover the identities of corporation owners.
 He also stated that the federal government should be responsible for the burden that this might place on states and for making the process more transparent.

 Though the vast majority of corporations are registered in Delaware and the majority of corporations registered in Delaware are legitimate, there have been some famous cases of illegal businesses registered in Delaware.